Moving From Webelos to Scouts BSA

-During your Cub Scout's 5th grade year, they will "transition" into Boy Scouts.
+During your Cub Scout's 5th grade year, they will "transition" into Scouts BSA.
 Let's talk about how simple the process can be.

 Summer before 5th Grade

-Just like you're in a Cub Scout pack, boys who are 11 and older are in a Boy Scout troop.
+Just like you're in a Cub Scout pack, Scouts who are 11 and older are in a Scouts BSA troop.

 In August or September as you start the 5th grade year, your den needs to establish contact with a local troop.
 This contact should be initiated by the troop, but it doesn't hurt for you to reach out to two or three troops yourself.

-So, what do you do with that Boy Scout troop?
+So, what do you do with that Scouts BSA troop?
 You meet with them throughout the fall and have your den meetings on the same night and location as their troop meetings (which happen weekly).
 This helps ease the transition between the two programs.

 You can also go on campouts and start integrating with the troop.

 Once December rolls around, you can "crossover" to that troop.
-Crossover means officially join the Boy Scout troop.
-The "crossover" process happens at some point between December through March.
+Crossover means officially join the Scouts BSA troop.
+The "crossover" process happens at some point during December through the end of March.

 It's up to your den when this transition takes place.